- Having the right eCommerce warehouse is key to your online business' success

 Public warehouses can be lent for both business and personal use.
 If you’re an SMB owner and want to store your goods for a short period of time, a public warehouse can be a great option as compared to other types of warehouses.

 Although typically not that advanced technologically like different types of data warehouses, they’re generally the most affordable and accessible option and thus a solid choice for eCommerce startups and SMBs as compared to private warehouses.

 2. Private Warehouses

 A private warehouse is a warehouse that is privately owned by wholesalers, distributors, or manufacturers.
 Large retail and online marketplaces also have their own privately-owned warehouses.

 Although generally more expensive than public warehouses, private warehouses can still be a great option for eCommerce SMBs if they need a major, long-term strategic presence in an important region 一 in comparison to different types of warehouses in the supply chain.
 Though the capital investment is pricier than other warehouses, private warehouses still remain a great warehouse option.

 3. Bonded Warehouses

 A bonded warehouse is a type of warehouse that can store imported goods before customs duties are required to be paid on them.
-Authorities give companies using their bonds when they rent space with them to ensure they don’t face monetary loss at the time their products are released.
+Authorities give companies using their bonds when they rent space to ensure they don’t face monetary loss when their products are released.

 Plus, companies storing goods in them don't have to pay any duties until their items are released.
 You can also store restricted items in them until their proper paperwork is complete.
 A bonded warehouse also offers facilities to store items for extended periods of time.

 Such types of warehouses in the supply chain are perfect for importers as they can keep their items duty-free until they find buyers.
 They also have reputations as secure and safe storage spaces for goods, making them ideal for eCommerce businesses that specialize in cross-border training in comparison to different types of warehouses.

 4. Smart Warehouses